wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    * https://www.whizlabs.com/learn/course/microsoft-azure-dp-900/
    <br /><br />

-BTW for some reason, left out of the ESI list is Azure Databricks, a cloud-scale platform for data analytics and machine learning.
+BTW Left out of the ESI list is Azure Databricks, a cloud-scale platform for data analytics and machine learning.
 Microsoft's live class DP-090 "Implementing a Machine Learning Solution with Microsoft Azure Databricks" shows how to use Azure Databricks to explore, prepare, and model data; and integrate Databricks machine learning processes with Azure Machine Learning.

 <a name="DP-100"></a>